StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 First, log into the nervios instance appropriate to your team.

-You should log in with the following options:

-    ssh -XC -c blowfish-cbc,arcfour  yourID@seis660.gps.stthomas.edu

-The extra options are so that X-windows performs better (they make a big difference!)

 The instructions we will follow this time are at:

 http://www.unixmen.com/install-configure-nagios-4-ubuntu-14-1014-04/